Jochem-W/LeagueConvert/README.md

 Convert champion models from League of Legends to glTF, with automatic textures and animations.

+## Status

+Other than bugfixes, I won't be updating the current version of LeagueBulkConvert anymore.
+I am, however, currently working on a new version of LeagueBulkConvert called LeagueConvert (might still change).
+This new version will be much better, but it's not done yet.
+Check the 'vnext' branch for more information.

 ## How to use | [video tutorial by Luviana (slightly outdated)](https://youtu.be/CAtiX1po4Bk)

 1. Extract the .zip file